whanley/RDF-tutorial/graph-databases-and-SPARQL-update.md

 # Graph Databases, RDF, and Linked Open Data

 RDF databases are well-suited to expressing complex relationships between many entities, like people, places, events, concepts, and individual objects.
 These databases are often referred to as "graph" databases because they structure information as a graph or network, where a set of resources, or nodes, are connected together by edges that describe the relationships between each resource.

 Because RDF databases support the use of URLs (weblinks), they can be made available online and linked to other databases, hence the term "Linked Open Data".
-For a time, certain major art collections maintained their own independent LOD publicationsof their collections data.[^1] Starting in 2014, the [Getty Vocabulary Program](http://vocab.getty.edu) also released their series of authoritative databases on geographic place names, terms for describing art and architecture, and variant spellings of artist names, as LOD.
+For a time, certain libraries and major art collections maintained their own independent LOD publications of their collections data.[^1] Standards for LOD publication begant to emerge in various scholarly communities.
+- the [Getty Vocabulary Program](http://vocab.getty.edu) also released its series of authoritative databases on geographic place names, terms for describing art and architecture, and variant spellings of artist names, as LOD.
+- geonames
+- linked places
+- nomisma
+- VIAF

-Around 2020, the [Wikidata](https://wikidata.org) knowledge graph began to assume the predominant role in the LOD universe, and many institutions closed their independent services while making their data available via Wikidata.[^2]
+Around 2020, the [Wikidata](https://wikidata.org) knowledge graph began to assume the predominant role in the LOD universe, and many institutions closed their independent services while making their data available via Wikidata.[^2] Wikidata links its items to those in other databases using "Identifiers" native to those databases.
+This functionality makes it possible to navigate between and among these various datasets.

 SPARQL is the language used to query these databases.
 This language is particularly powerful because it does not presuppose the perspectives that users will bring to the data.
 A query about objects and a query about donors is basically equivalent to such a database.
 Unfortunately, many tutorials on SPARQL use extremely simplified data models that don't resemble the more complex datasets released by cultural heritage institutions.
 This tutorial gives a crash course on SPARQL using a dataset that a humanist might actually find in the wilds of the Internet.
-In this tutorial, we will learn how to query the British Museum Linked Open Data collection.
+In this tutorial, we will learn how to query the Wikidata knowledge graph and its links to cultural institution collections.

 ## RDF in brief